aaronsb/ado-mcp/llms-install.md

    - Solution: Generate a new PAT with the correct permissions

 3. **Docker Image Not Found**
-   - Run `docker pull ghcr.io/username/azure-devops-mcp:latest` to manually pull the image
+   - Make sure you've built the image with `./scripts/build-local.sh`
    - Check your internet connection
    - Solution: Verify Docker is running with `docker --version`